Online Firefighting on Cactus Graphs: Cactus graphs with even firefighters each round

 \subsection{The greedy algorithm $\algEven$}

 We follow the graph reduction framework.
 In each round, the algorithm $\algEven$ places the firefighters in a way that maximizes the number of vertices immediately saved during this round.
 More specifically, when two or more firefighters are available, $\algEven$ protects the heaviest cycle $\rootC_1$ if it is heavier than the total weight of the two heaviest vertices $v_1$ and $v_2$ in the graph.
 Otherwise, the algorithm protects the heaviest vertex $v_1$.
-When there is only one firefighter available, the algorithm protects $v_1$. \fullversion{(See Algorithm~\vref{Alg:even} for details.)}
+When there is only one firefighter available, the algorithm protects $v_1$.
+(See Algorithm~\ref{Alg:even} for details.)
+Note that although each round an even number of firefighters (or none) become available, due to the greedy nature of our algorithm, which might choose to protect $v_1$ first, in the middle of a round the algorithm might be left with an odd number of firefighters.